TRIQS/triqs/doc/documentation/cpp_api/itertools/stride.rst

+Lazy-stride a range.
 This function returns itself a subrange of the initial range by considering only every N-th element